OtabekAz/qa5-project/_DOCS/user/settings.md

  to help user understand the problem.

 #### About
-About is a required field.
+"About" is a required field.
 The user can change information about himself, his experience, hobby.
 Any language can be used.

 #### Goals
-My Goals  is a required field.
+"My Goals"  is a required field.
 The user can change his Goals by writing information about his goals in programming, career.
 Any language can be used.

 #### English level
 The user can change his English language level by selecting  one of options from the pop-up menu:
 Zero, Beginner, Elementary, Pre-intermediate, Intermediate, Upper-intermediate, Advanced, Proficient, Native.

+#### Social media links
+The user can provide links to his Google doc resume, Linkedin profile, Facebook page and Github profile.
-#### Google Doc resume link
+##### Google Doc resume link
+Go to your Google doc resume, click "Share" button, choose "view to all", copy the link and paste it into the corresponding text field.

-#### LinkedIn profile link
+##### LinkedIn profile link
+Go to your LinkedIn profile, copy and paste the link into the corresponding text field.

-#### Facebook profile link
+##### Facebook profile link
 In this field, the user can insert a link to his Facebook account:
-Go to FB, click to avatar in the right top corner, copy and paste the link here.
+Go to FB, click your avatar in the right top corner, copy and paste the link here.
 Example: https://www.facebook.com/bogutskiii

-#### GitHub profile link
+##### GitHub profile link
+Go to your GitHub profile, copy and paste the link into the corresponding text field.
 #### Codewars link
 The user can write a link to his Codewars profile ( It is not a required field ).
 * Once the user clicked on "Add Codewars link" button pop-up menu should appear.